shefben/rcbot2/README.md

 1. [Install MetaMod:Source][].
 2. Build the RCBot2 package, or [download the most recent automated build][autobuild].
     - For the latter, `package.tar.gz` is the Linux build; `package.zip` is the Windows build.
+    - Automated builds are compiled with support for SourceMod native bindings.
     - The automated build uses Ubuntu 18.04 LTS as the Linux build runner &mdash; RCBot2 will fail to load on older Linux distributions with the error `` version `GLIBC_2.27' not found ``.